not3oF/simple-referral-page/README.md

-# simple-referral-page
+# 3oF's Simple Referral Page
-Just a simple page to be used to redirect people to a site with their referral link
+This website is a perfect simple page that redirects people to a webstore (such as Fanatical) via a referral link to buy or use a deal

+You can edit anything out of this site.
+There will be some examples for certain websites & referral programs but you should be able to edit however you want.